JMendes1995/py_heideltime/README.md

   [not required]
   -----------------------------------------------------------------------------------------------------------------------------------
-  -dg, --date_granularity TEXT          Date granularity
+  -dg, --date_granularity TEXT          Date granularity.
+Default is yyyy-mm-ddtHH:MM:SS, whenever one such expression is found.
                                         Options:
                                                 "year" (means that for the date YYYY-MM-DD only the YYYY will be retrieved); "month" (means that for the date YYYY-MM-DD only the YYYY-MM will be retrieved);